 - Sabi Star

-When kept as a container or bonsai, it forms a thick, swollen trunk or caudex that is quite attractive.
-The trunk produces twisted, grayish green or brown branches from which spirally arranged, fleshy, leathery gray green leaves grow.
+When kept as a container or bonsai, it forms a thick, swollen trunk or bulbous caudex that is quite an attractive characteristic.

 Desert Rose Repotting Q & A